apovalov/ChurnRate_ROC_AUC_Confidence/README.md

 # 1.Bootstrapped ROC-AUC

-You go to the manager, happy, and you say:

-- My ROC-AUC: 93%!

-He asks you:

-- How confident are you in this estimate?
-How do you know that in a month the model will not lose quality?
-Suddenly, in a month, when we calculate the result next time, the ROC-AUC will be 95%, we exhale, and two months later it will be 76%.
-It will be very frustrating if we don't know what to expect in advance.
-It's natural that the metric will say up and down - the question for you is: within what limits?

 You will guess that you are expected to know the lower and upper bounds of the confidence interval.